James S. Holmes: Translation Studies

 When the Literary Science faculty of the Universiteit van Amsterdam decided in 1964 to create a Department of Translation Studies, Holmes was invited to contribute as an associate professor.
 He not only had the needed scholarly background, but over time he had acquired many theoretical notions as well, as well as considerable practical experience as a translator.
 He created courses for the Institute of Interpreters and Translators, which was later integrated into the Institute of Translation Studies of the Universiteit van Amsterdam.
 Holmes' paper "The Name and Nature of Translation Studies" (1972) is widely recognized as founding Translation Studies as a coordinated research program.
 Holmes' many articles on translation made him one of the key members of Descriptive Translation Studies, and still today he is frequently cited in the bibliographies in this field.

 Appreciation for "Awater" by Nijhoff and the Nobel Prize

-One of the most extraordinary examples of Holmes' bravery was his translation of the very long poetic piece "Awater" by Martinus Nijhoff, a work that gained attention both in the Netherlands and abroad.
+One of the examples of Holmes' bravery was his translation of the very long poetic piece "Awater" by Martinus Nijhoff, a work that gained attention both in the Netherlands and abroad.
 The English translation of this piece contributed to the fame of both the poet and the translator.
 After having read "Awater," Nobel laureates in Literature T.S.
 Eliot and Iosif Aleksandrovič Brodskij expressed their appreciation.
 Eliot said that if Nijhoff had written his works in English instead of Dutch, he would have become a global success, while Brodskij bluntly stated that "Awater" was one of the most beautiful poetry works he had ever read.